 Algorithms must follow specific rules to be good or efficient, like anything code-related.
 Though it might sound obvious, the first thing to consider when it comes to a suitable algorithm is for it to be correct.
 This means it must have the correct output for each set of inputs.
 Moreover, both the input and the output need proper specifications.
 These rules encompass all its relevant details.
 Algorithms should also be time and memory efficient.
 Further, they should have a finite number of steps and be easy to understand and install.

 How are Algorithms used in Computer Science?

-• The Divide and Conquer algorithm lets you find the maximum and the minimum in a data array.
+● Divide-and-Conquer lets you find the maximum and the minimum in a data array.

-• You can use a circular linked list to keep track of turns in a multiplayer game.
+● You can use a Circular Linked List to keep track of turns in a multiplayer game.

 Why are Algorithms Important?

 Algorithms are a great way to develop logical thinking skills at educational levels.
 As a result, children and teenagers develop cross-disciplinary skills.
 These lead them to create original solutions.
 Moreover, algorithms are a big part of Machine Learning and Artificial Intelligence.
 Both of them are very prominent programming fields.
 Let's take a closer look.

 Behind Artificial Intelligence (AI) lies a simple concept.
 Computers can learn based on existing decision-making examples.
 These algorithms can work with both structured and unstructured data.
 Machine Learning (ML) is a subfield of Artificial Intelligence, but, it can only work with structured data.
 This is what sets it apart from the main field of AI.
 AI and ML algorithms usage includes data mining and pattern recognition.
 To put it plainly, ML is what makes it possible for Netflix to give you recommendations.
 Also, it’s what allows Facebook to determine what to show on your news feed.